tejaswinirayavarapu/Crowd-Count-using-Video-Analytics/README.md

 6. **Access the app**
    Open (http://127.0.0.1:5000) in your browser.
 ## Output Screenshots
-When the dashboard opens, the user can see a Zone Manipulation button in the sidebar.
-Clicking this button reveals several options:
+When the dashboard opens, the user will see a Zone Manipulation button in the sidebar.
+Clicking this button shows several options: Use Webcam, Upload Video, Draw Zones, Preview Zones, Track ID, Edit Zones, and Delete Zones.
- Use Webcam
- Upload Video
- Draw Zones
- Preview Zones
- Track Id
- Edit Zones
- Delete Zones
 <img width="1917" height="1004" alt="Screenshot 2025-09-28 162400" src="https://github.com/user-attachments/assets/ab5597ce-85d1-44c9-8fed-319193238590" />

 1. Upload Video or Use Webcam